HomeBlogDoD Civilian vs. Military Hearing Conservation: Key Differences Explained

 Are DoD civilian employees covered by OSHA 1910.95?

 Yes.
-DoD civilian employees are covered by OSHA 29 CFR 1910.95 through 29 CFR Part 1960, and also by DoDI 6055.12.
-Military service members are exempt from OSHA entirely — covered only by DoDI 6055.12 and service-specific regulations.
+DoD civilian employees are covered by OSHA 1910.95 through 29 CFR Part 1960, and also by DoDI 6055.12.
+Military service members are exempt from OSHA entirely.

 What is an H-profile and who has one?

-H-profiles (H1, H2, H3) are military readiness classifications assigned based on audiometric results.
-Civilian employees do not receive H-profiles.
+H-profiles (H1, H2, H3) are military readiness classifications based on audiometric results.
+DoD civilian employees receive no H-profile.
 Their STS results trigger OSHA follow-up and 300 Log assessment, not readiness classification.

 Can a DoD civilian STS appear on the OSHA 300 Log?